 For the last three years, Mobilia’s marketing team has been travelling through Europe and the United States with its design agency Jump&Love to get acquainted with trends and best practices in the retail sector in a variety of fields.
 The design fairs they visited have been a great inspiration, along with small neighbourhood stores, restaurants, hotels and other businesses.
 Armed with all this new knowledge and information, Mobilia was able to move ahead confidently with the development of a new forward-looking store design.

-“I truly believe that good design makes people happy and inspires a sense of pride, which is precisely why we wanted to be creative in our approach to the space, just as we would, say, for a booth at an interior design fair, where the challenges of limited space and lively competition spur you to find ways to project your personality and stand out from the crowd,” said Marie-Hélène Trottier, creative director of Jump&Love.
+“I truly believe that good design makes people happy and inspires a sense of pride, which is precisely why we wanted to be creative in our approach to the space, just as we would, say, for a booth at an interior design fair, where the challenges of limited space and lively competition spur you to find ways to project your personality and stand out from the crowd” explained Marie-Hélène Trottier.
 “We adopted the same approach writ large for the store, focusing on specific elements of the brand and incorporating them harmoniously into the architecture.”

 The colours of the new store